I have been keen on mountain biking since the late 1980s.

 I've used the Spark to complete the South Downs Way in a day a number of times and it is the perfect bike for epic all-day summer rides.

-The social network I started for riders in my local area is www.petersfieldmountainbikers.org.uk
+The social network I started in 2007 for riders in my local area is www.petersfieldmountainbikers.org.uk

-My preferred choice of motorised transport is motorbike.
-I guess this is because I do not have the patience to sit in traffic and don't like to be dependant upon unreliable public transport.
+For many years my preferred choice of motorised transport was the motorbike.
 I passed my full motorcycle test in 1992 and have owned four different bikes since then.
 In April 2004 I passed the Institute of Advanced Motorists motorcycle test.

 I am interested in, but not that knowledgeable about, historic motorcycles.
 Museums that have interesting collections can be found on my ‘Places to Visit’ page.